 Every time we bring up the name Final Fantasy in a conversation about games, it's likely that someone will make some reference to the seventh main title in the franchise: they'll talk about Cloud and his gigantic sword, or how they think Sephiroth is one of the best villains of all time, or will talk about how Final Fantasy VII is the best game in the franchise.

 So, when I started the project of writing about electronic games and RPGs at Cards Realm, the first title that came to my mind was Final Fantasy VII, since the Remake and its sequels allow a variety of theories and other content regarding what we wait for the second part.
-Instead, I chose to start with Final Fantasy IX and its message about life's meaninglink outside website, as it was the title that started my journey in this universe.
+Instead, I chose to start with Final Fantasy IX and its message about life's meaning, as it was the title that started my journey in this universe.

 Ad